novaedgedigitallabs/NovaEdge-Academy/README.md

 - **Blog & Careers:** Read educational articles and explore career opportunities.
 - **Mentorship:** Connect with mentors (view mentor profiles).
 - **AI Assistant:** Smart lecture summaries, interactive quizzes, and a 24/7 AI Chat Assistant (powered by Gemini) to answer questions in simple language.
+- **Social Network:** Connect with other learners, send friend requests, and manage your network.
+- **Community Feed:** Create posts, share thoughts, comment, like, and repost content.
+- **Real-time Chat:** Message friends directly and interact with the AI assistant in the same interface.

 ### Admin Features
 - **Dashboard:** Overview of platform statistics (users, sales, courses).